RanMalah/Pet-Feeder/README.md

 <img src='/images/thePetFeeder®.jpg' width='400'>

 The idea is that Shimmy will press that lever on the left and ask for food.

 He will be limited to two feeds & another half a dose per day.

-Three leds mark each feed, Feeds are documented for 7 days back.
+Three leds mark each feed, feeds are documented for 7 days back.

 Two buttons control the menu, setting feeding time, clock or for showing the feeding history.

 <img src='/images/display.jpg' width='400'>